hyprland-community/pyprland/site/Plugins.md

 "🌟" indicates some maturity & reliability level of the plugin, considering age, attention paid and complexity - from 0 to 3.

+Some plugins require an external **graphical menu system**, such as *rofi*.
+Each plugin can use a different menu system but the [configuration is unified](Menu).
+In case no [engine](Menu#engine) is provided some auto-detection of installed applications will happen.

 <PluginList/>